Gunboat: Steam era

 In the United States Navy, these boats had the hull classification symbol "PG", which led to their being referred to as "patrol gunboats".
 They usually displaced under 2000 LT, were about 200 ft long, 10–15 ft draught and sometimes much less, and mounted several guns of calibers up to 5–6 in.
 An important characteristic of these was the ability to operate in rivers, enabling them to reach inland targets in a way not otherwise possible before the development of aircraft.
 In this period the naval powers used gunboats for police actions in colonies or in weaker countries, for example in China (see e.g. Yangtze Patrol).
 This category of gunboat inspired the term "gunboat diplomacy".
 With the addition of torpedoes, they became "torpedo gunboats", designated by the hull classification symbol "PTG" (Patrol Torpedo Gunboat).

 In Britain, Admiral Fisher's reforms in the 1900s saw the disposal of much of the gunboat fleet.
 A handful remained in service in various roles at the start of World War I in 1914.
 The last in active service were two of the second Bramble class which survived until 1926, carrying out river patrols in west Africa.

 In the circumstances of World War I (1914–1918), however, the Royal Navy re-equipped with small 625 LT, shallow-draught gunboats (12 ships of the Insect class) with sufficient speed to operate in fast-flowing rivers and with relatively heavy armament.
-During the war and in the post-war period, these were deployed in Romania on the Danube, in Mesopotamia on the Euphrates and Tigris, in northern Russia on the Northern Dvina and in China on the Yangtze.
+During the war and in the post-war period, these were deployed in Romania on the Danube, in Mesopotamia on the Euphrates and Tigris, in northern Russia on the Northern Dvina, and in China on the Yangtze.
 In China, during anarchic and war conditions, they continued to protect British interests until World War II; other western Powers acted similarly.

 More and larger gunboats were built in the late 1930s for the Far East.
 Some sailed there; others were transported in sections and reassembled at Shanghai.

 World War II

 United Kingdom

 Most British gunboats were based initially in East Asia.
 When war with Japan broke out, many of these vessels withdrew to the Indian Ocean.
 Others were given to the Republic of China Navy (such as HMS Sandpiper, which was renamed Ying Hao) and some were captured by the Japanese.

-Some were later redeployed to the Mediterranean theatre and supported land operations during the North African campaign, as well in parts of Southern Europe.
+Some were later redeployed to the Mediterranean theatre and supported land operations during the North African campaign, as well as in parts of Southern Europe.

 United States

-In late 1941 the US Navy's Yangtze Patrol boats based in China were withdrawn to the Philippines or scuttled.
-Following the US defeat in the Philippines most of the remaining craft were scuttled.
+In late 1941, the US Navy's Yangtze Patrol boats based in China were withdrawn to the Philippines or scuttled.
+Following the US defeat in the Philippines, most of the remaining craft were scuttled.
 However, USS Asheville survived until being sunk in action during the Battle of Java in 1942.

 Soviet Union

-During the 1930s, the Soviet Navy began developing small armoured riverboats or "riverine tanks": vessels displacing 26 to 48 tons, on which the turrets of tanks were mounted.
+During the 1930s, the Soviet Navy began developing small armoured riverboats or "riverine tanks": vessels displacing 26 to 48 tonnes, on which the turrets of tanks were mounted.

 Three classes, numbering 210 vessels, saw service between 1934 and 1945: